Search: 337 results

 And being requested by them to be there for a longer time, he said, No;

-When he arrived in Caesarea, he went up to Jerusalem, greeted the church there, and then returned to Antioch.
+When he reached Caesarea, he went up to Jerusalem and greeted the church there; then he went down to Antioch.

 But there were also some wandering Jewish exorcists who undertook to invoke the name of Jesus over those who had the evil spirits, saying, "I command you by that Jesus whom Paul preaches."